cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelStochastic.rst

 .. java:method:: protected final void setHistory(Map<Double, Double> history)
    :outertype: UtilizationModelStochastic

-   Sets the utilization history.
+   Sets the utilization history map, where each key is a time and each value is the resource utilization in that time.

-   :param history: the history
+   :param history: the history to set

 setRandomGenerator
 ^^^^^^^^^^^^^^^^^^